MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Modify return codes for the specified application deployment type.

 ### [Set-CMDeploymentTypeSupersedence](Set-CMDeploymentTypeSupersedence.md)
 Configure a supersedence relationship on an application.
+This cmdlet is deprecated.

 ### [Set-CMDeviceCategory](Set-CMDeviceCategory.md)
 {{ Fill in the Synopsis }}

 ### [Set-CMDeviceCollectionVariable](Set-CMDeviceCollectionVariable.md)
-Sets a device collection variable.
+Configure a device collection variable.

 ### [Set-CMDeviceOwnership](Set-CMDeviceOwnership.md)
 Configures ownership type for a device.

 ### [Set-CMDeviceVariable](Set-CMDeviceVariable.md)
-Modifies a device variable of a Configuration Manager device.
+Modify a device variable.

 ### [Set-CMDiscoveryMethod](Set-CMDiscoveryMethod.md)
 Changes configuration settings of a discovery method.